Jiasong-Duan/TVS/README.md

 #> [Info] Individual screening done.
 #> [Info] Final step done.
 # The output contains selected variables and the p-values for each predictor
-# while a p-value of "-1" denotes a variable that was not selected.
+# A p-value of -1 indicates a variable that was not selected during the initial two screening steps.
 print(VS_withscreening)
 #> $selected_indices
 #>      [,1]